aourednik/historical-basemaps/README.md

 * [Wikimedia: Maps of the world showing history](https://commons.wikimedia.org/wiki/Category:Maps_of_the_world_showing_history)
 * [Interactive World History Atlas since 3000 BC](http://geacron.com/home-en/).
 The commercial version of the program allows you to see the timeline.

-## Spatial mutations in theory and fiction
+## Spatial mutations in theory and fiction published by the curator of this repository

+* [Ourednik, A. (2019) _Hypertopie: de l'utopie à l'omniscience_, La Baconnière.](https://ourednik.info/en/textes/hypertopie) (essay, in French) - on the notion of _hypertopia_, comprising the "impossible here" of locallist utopias and the collapse of contemporary space into an infinite _hit et nunc_.

+* [Ourednik, A. (2014), _The impossible here_](https://www.espacestemps.net/articles/the-impossible-here/) (research paper) - "Grain upon grain, one by one, and one day, suddenly, there’s a heap, a little heap, the impossible heap."

+* [Ourednik, A. (2015) _Les cartes du boyard Kraïenski_](https://ourednik.info/en/textes/boyard-kraienski) (novel, in French) -  a cartographer sent to map the eastern border or the European Union gets lost in a fictive country somewhere between Ukraine and Bulgaria...

 * [Ourednik, A. (2010) _L'habitant et la cohabitation dans les modèles de l'espace habité_ (2010), EPFL.](https://ourednik.info/essais.php?texte=phd) (PhD thesis, in French) - on the notion of codwelling in space and time.
 Central topic: changing spatial ontologies (_i.e._ the type and extent of things in space).

-* [Ourednik, A. (2014), _The impossible here_](https://www.espacestemps.net/articles/the-impossible-here/) (research paper) - "Grain upon grain, one by one, and one day, suddenly, there’s a heap, a little heap, the impossible heap."

-* [Ourednik, A. (2015) _Les cartes du boyard Kraïenski_](https://ourednik.info/fictions.php?texte=boyard-kraienski) (novel, in French) -  a cartographer sent to map the eastern border or the European Union gets lost in a fictive country somewhere between Ukraine and Bulgaria...

 If you edit the geojson maps and want to refer your own published work, please add here.